Skip to content

 If you meet these eligibility requirements and wish to be placed on the Residential Service rate, please submit your declaration [PDF, 37 KB] and required documents.

+This plan is rate schedule 1101 on the Electric Tariff.
 Please note that in the event of differences between the details noted on this page and the official Electric Tariff issued by BC Hydro, the official Electric Tariff will prevail.